MetPX/sarracenia/doc/sr_shovel.8.rst

 CONFIGURATION
 =============

-In General, the options for this component are described by the `sr_config(7) <sr_config.7.html>`_  page which should be read first.
+In general, the options for this component are described by the `sr_config(7) <sr_config.7.html>`_  page which should be read first.
 It fully explains the option configuration language, and how to find the option settings.